Booting into an air-gapped environment is not easy, and will not be covered by this guide.

 Building Your Factory Image

-Talos provides this awesome factory that helps configure and package various boot assets required for each node: https://factory.talos.dev/
+Talos provides this awesome factory that helps configure and package various boot assets required for each node: https://factory.talos.dev/ The factory will guide you through creating the ideal image for your node by configuring:- The Hardware Type

 - Talos Version